pbek/QOwnNotes/SHORTCUTS.md

 - `Cmd + D` duplicates the current line or the selected text
     - `Cmd + Opt + Down` does the same
 - `Cmd + L` opens a dialog to add a link to an other note or an URL (also works on selected text)
+- `Cmd + T` inserts the current date in ISO 8601 format
 - `Tab` indents the selected text (also works on multiple lines)
     - `Shift + Tab` un-indents the selected text
 - `Cmd + Opt + Left` jumps back in the note history